If there is not an electric meter on your property, please follow these steps to get your service started with either overhead or underground lines.

 If you would like to install an outdoor security light at the time of service connection, please discuss this with the engineer when they visit your property.
 Click here for further details about outdoor security light installation.

-Once the engineer has visited the property and drawn plans for your new service, applicable fees will be assessed for services based on the policies listed below.
-An invoice for all applicable fees will be mailed to you and payment must be made before work can proceed.
+Once the engineer has visited the property and drawn plans for your new service, applicable fees will be assessed, based on the policies listed below.
+An invoice for all applicable fees will be mailed/emailed to you and payment must be made before work can proceed.
 In addition to applicable fees, non-residential applicants may be required to sign a minimum bill contract, which must be completed before work can proceed.
 For details, see Policy Number 320: General Power Line Extensions.

 For service to all non-residential facilities, an explanation of fees is found in Policy Number 320: General Power Line Extensions.